prometheusresearch/rios.conversion/doc/redcap.rst

   and "checkbox" maps to an enumeration set.
 - **Field Label** is mapped to Question Object text.
-- Various spellings for the Choices / Calculations field have been encountered, so any field name starting with "Choices" is taken to be this field.
+- Various spellings for the Choices / Calculations field have been encountered, so any field name starting with "Choices" and containing "Calc" is taken to be this field.

+  When this field contains choices it is a pipe delimited string of comma seperated tuples:  id, value.
+  The value is what is displayed to the user, and the id is what is stored in the database when the user selects the value.

 - **Field Note** is mapped to Question Object help.
 - **Text Validation Max and Min** are mapped to a suitable Bound Constraint Object